PRocha0503/Construccion-de-software/GameDesing.md

 ### **Controls**

-How will the player interact with the game?
-Will they be able to choose the controls?
-What kind of in-game events are they going to be able to trigger, and how? (e.g. pressing buttons, opening doors, etc.)
+The player will interact with the game with keystrokes.
+Each frum will be represented by key.
+For example: The bass drum could be represented by the "J" key.
+The player will not be able to choose his inputs, they willl be decided by the team.

+The in-game-events will are going to be, when a player hits a key the corresponing drum will sound.
+If the key corresponds to the drum thast had to be played according to the partiture, the score will increse.

 ### **Mechanics**